|Artillery preserved in Canada 7: New Brunswick, 5 CDSB Gagetown, the New Brunswick Military History Museum and the Infantry School

 German Second World War 17-cm Kanone 18 Mrslaf in action in Tunisia, 1943.
 (Bundesarchiv, Bild 1011-554-0865-17A)

 German Second World War 17-ton 17-cm Kanone 18 (K18) in Mörserlafette (on a big gun carriage), (Serial Nr.
-R320), sent from Europe to Aberdeen, and then to Canada in 1945.
-This gun was shipped from Aberdeen in the USA on 3 Mar 1945, along with a new spare barrel.
-It was located in the Munitions Experimental Test Centre (CEEM), until it was transferred to the NBMHM, CFB Gagetown, on 4 Dec 2012.
-Once it has been restored, it will be displayed at the New Brunswick Military History Museum (NBMHM) on Base.
+R320), 1942, bye.
+This gun was sent from Europe to Aberdeen in the USA on 3 Mar 1945, along with a new spare barrel, and then to Valcartier, Quebec later in 1945.
+It was located in the Munitions Experimental Test Centre (CEEM) at CFB Valcartier, until it was transferred to the New Brunswick Military History Museum (NBMHM), with 5 Canadian Division Support Base Gagetown, on 4 Dec 2012.
+Once it has been restored, it will be displayed in front of the museum.

 The Cannone da 75/27 modello 06 was a field gun used by Italy during both World Wars.
 It was a license-built copy of the Krupp Kanone M 1906 gun.
 It had seats for two crewmen attached to the gunshield as was common practice for the period.
 Captured weapons were designated by the Wehrmacht during the Second World War as the 7.5 cm Feldkanone 237(i).
 Many guns were modernized for tractor-towing with pressed-steel wheels and rubber rims.
 These weighed some 65 kilograms (143 lb) more than the original version with spoked wooden wheels.
 The gun is reported to have had a 10 km range.